ozakary/data-C60_ML/dftb-md/README.md

 This directory contains the necessary input files to reproduce the semi-empirical MD data with DFTB+ software.
 The configurations of the output MD trajectory are used as reference data in the training of NEP3 MLIP models and SchNet NMR-ML model.

-### Input files
+### DFTB+ input files

-All the necessary files needed to start the MD simulation with DFTB+ are provided in the [input_files](./input_files) directory.
+All the necessary files needed to start the MD simulation with DFTB+ are provided here.
 The structure of the directory is as follows:
 ```
 ./
      dftb_in.hsd        # The main input file for DFTB+